Decide If Becoming an OT Is Right For You

-First off, you may be wondering what exactly is Occupational Therapy, or “OT” for short?
+First off, if you’re brand-new to OT, you may be wondering what exactly is occupational therapy, or “OT” for short?

 Occupational Therapy, as defined by the World Federation of Occupational Therapists (WFOT), is a “client-centered health profession concerned with promoting health and well-being through occupation.”

-Additionally, OT’s help to enable people to participate in their activities of everyday life by working with them to enhance their ability to engage in the occupations they want to, need to, or are expected to do.
-Occupations include self-care, leisure activities, work, and social participation.
+Additionally, occupational therapists help to enable people to participate in their activities of everyday life by working with them to enhance their ability to engage in the occupations they want to, need to, or are expected to do.
+Occupations include self-care, leisure activities, work, play, and social participation.

-As an OT, you can work in many settings with many different populations, treating mental along with physical conditions.
+As an OT, you can work in many settings with many different populations, treating physical and psychological conditions.

 While you shouldn’t base choosing to be an occupational therapist solely based on the salary, it is helpful to know that you can live comfortably as an OT.

-While that is a great salary/hourly rate, I do want to also let you know that Occupational Therapy Master’s and Doctorate degrees are not cheap.
+While it may seem that you can make a large salary as an OT, I do want to also let you know that both Occupational Therapy Master’s and Doctorate degrees are not cheap.

-On the low end, programs start at $40,000 just for tuition.
-This is also an in-state tuition rate and such programs are rare and very competitive to get into.
+On the low end, programs start at $40,000 for tuition, which is an in-state tuition rate and these programs are rare and very competitive to get into.

 If you aren’t living at home for free with parents, you can also expect to add $12,000 a year for rent, utilities and food.
 In total, you’re looking at spending up to nearly $150k for OT school if you’re living on your own and paying your own bills.